Loung Ung: Education in the United States

 Later that year Loung's teacher praised her for a sophomore English class paper she had written about growing up in Cambodia, and he encouraged her to write the whole story.
 During her six years in the U.S., Loung had often dealt with bouts of sadness and loneliness.
 After attempting suicide, she began to write the story of her life in Cambodia, her family, and the Khmer Rouge.
 Over many months, her journal came to number hundreds of pages, and Loung continued to maintain a journal for many years.
 In retrospect, Loung has stated that untangling her feelings and putting them into words throughout those years was very therapeutic.

 In 1989, Loung graduated from high school, and in the fall, she entered Saint Michael's College with the financial assistance of a full four-year scholarship provided by the Turrell Scholarship Fund.
 During her college years, she made a conscious decision to become an activist and met her future husband.
 In early 1992, Loung studied at Cannes International College as part of Saint Michael's curriculum.
 During that time, she was reunited with her youngest brother Kim, who had fled Cambodia to Thailand and was brought to France via Germany with the help of his Aunt Heng in 1985.
-In 1993, Loung graduated from Saint Michael's College with an B.A in Political Science￼ and found work as a community educator at a shelter for abused women in Lewiston, Maine.
+In 1993, Loung graduated from Saint Michael's College with a B.A. in Political Science and found work as a community educator at a shelter for abused women in Lewiston, Maine.